jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

         make fpgarun

 Other notes:
-- Most programs with makefiles have a target 'fpgarun' that will load them onto the FPGA board using the serial_loader program (tools/serial_loader).
+- Most programs have a script 'run_fpga' that will load them onto the FPGA board using the serial_loader program (tools/serial_loader).
-- Reload programs by pressing the reset button (push button 0) and using 'make fpgarun' again.
+- Reload programs by pressing the reset button (push button 0) and using 'run_fpga' again.
 - You do not need to reload the bitstream (step 2) as long as the board is powered (it will be lost if it is turned off, however).
 - The `program` target does not resynthesize the bitstream if source files have changed.
 This must be done explicitly by typing `make synthesize`.
 - The serial_loader program is also capable of loading a ramdisk file into memory on the board, which some of the test programs use.